Treasury Deal Kills Trump’s ‘Revenge Tax’ After G7 Agreement

 Profit and prosper with the best of expert advice - straight to your e-mail.

-While the tax would initially penalize foreign investors and businesses, experts warn that it could cause international companies and investors to pull back from the U.S., leading to significant job losses over the next decade in every state.
+While the tax would initially penalize foreign investors and businesses, experts warned that it could cause international companies and investors to pull back from the U.S., leading to significant job losses over the next decade in every state.

-What is the revenge tax?
+What is the 'revenge tax'?

 The so-called revenge tax, known as Section 899, would allow the U.S. to apply higher taxes on foreign individuals, businesses, foundations, and governments connected to jurisdictions that impose “unfair or discriminatory taxes” on American companies and individuals.